-Below are policies related to the Consolidated Application, and the management of categorical program data collected by the Consolidated Application Data System and the Consolidated Application and Reporting System (CARS).
+Below are policies related to the Consolidated Application, and the management of categorical program data collected by the Consolidated Application and Reporting System (CARS).
 Specific program guidance can be found at:

 - 2013-14 Consolidated Application Program Guidance Document (Revised 12-Jun-2013)

 - Consolidated Application Reporting Requirements That Apply to Local Educational Agency (LEA) Reorganizations (Dated 14-Jun-2013)

 Document to clarify the CARS reporting requirements in the event of LEA reorganizations.